National standards in enforcement camera calibration

 Is the camera calibration conducted by the National Association of Testing Authorities, Australia?

-The Compliance Operations Branch of Roads and Maritime Services (RMS) is an accredited laboratory under the NATA Accreditation Scheme.
+The Compliance Monitoring Section of Transport for NSW is an accredited laboratory under the NATA Accreditation Scheme.
 Cameras are tested and calibrated in accordance with the manufacturers' test methods.

 Is calibration conducted traceable to the National Measurement Act?